MiniServer

 A list of Java options to pass to the startup command

-You can load up custom third-party JARs into the runtime in two manners
+You can load up custom third-party JARs into the runtime in two ways

 BOXLANG_HOME/lib

-- You can place all the jars the runtime will load in this location
+- You can place all the jars that the runtime will load in this location

 Add via the classpath to your runner.